Stem: Rethinking Causal Information Flow in Sparse Attention: Experiment

 We conduct experiments on LongBench for practical bilingual evaluation and RULER for controllable synthetic stress testing.
 Together, they cover both synthetic and realistic task distributions.
 All evaluations utilize the open-source \texttt{lm-evaluation-harness} framework~\citep{lmevaluationharness}.

 \paragraph{Implementation Details.} All experiments are conducted on NVIDIA H20 GPUs using PyTorch.
 We leverage FlashAttention2-CUDA for dense models and the Block Sparse Attention library for our sparse approach.
 Regarding sparsity hyperparameters, we set block-wise initial budget $k_{\text{start}}$ to $0.2N_{blk}$ for sequence lengths of 8k--16k and $0.1N_{blk}$ for lengths exceeding 16k, where $N_{blk}=\lceil N/B\rceil$ denotes the total number of blocks.
 To ensure stability, we allocate 4 blocks for both initial and local windows, enforcing a minimum total budget of 54 blocks.
 Finally, we employ an aggressive decay ratio of $\mu=0.7$ and set the balancing coefficient $\beta=0.2$ in the Output-Aware Metric to regulate the numerical scales of Routing and Magnitude terms.
+We define the reported sparsity budget as the ratio of retained attention blocks to all admissible attention blocks under the causal mask.
+This block-retention ratio directly reflects the sparse attention computation executed by the kernel, while end-to-end latency is reported separately to account for metric computation, index generation, block retrieval, and framework overhead.

 \paragraph{Baselines.} We use the standard dense attention as a reference and compare against representative training-free and training-based sparse methods.
 MInference~(MINF) and FlexPrefill~(FLEX) are training-free approaches that rely on sparse pattern selection and calibration-based budget allocation to reduce computation.
 XAttention~(XATTN) performs block-level pruning with hyperparameter-controlled adaptive sparsity, enabling plug-and-play acceleration.
 DSA represents trained structured sparse attention, performing token-level sparse computation by selecting the top-2048 elements from the attention map.
 InfLLM v2 utilizes a block-wise sparse mechanism, selecting a fixed budget of 96 blocks to accelerate inference.